-In both of the scenarios, over a week’s time you will be simultaneous losing fat and gaining/retaining muscle.
+In both of the scenarios, over a week’s time you will be simultaneously losing fat and gaining/retaining muscle.

-It has been well documented that long periods of low carbohydrate intake can decrease the thyroid hormone levels (T3), leading to a reduction in Basal Metabolic Rate (amount of calories burnt at rest) which makes it difficult to overcome fat-loss plateaus.
-Planned, high-carbohydrate day will bump up the T3 production, up-regulating your metabolism and allowing you to shred even more body-fat.
+It’s been well documented that long periods of low carb intake can decrease the thyroid hormone levels (T3), leading to a reduction in Basal Metabolic Rate (number of calories burnt at rest) which makes it difficult to overcome fat-loss plateaus.3 Planned, high-carb days will bump up the T3 production, up-regulating your metabolism and allowing you to shred even more body-fat.4

-What’s more, low carbohydrate intake (30% of calories coming from carbs) has been shown to decrease the free testosterone to cortisol ratio following intensive training in as short as three days.
-This may lead to over-training and other unpleasant side-effects of low testosterone levels.
-Again, by throwing in higher carb days here and there, you’ll be able to raise the anabolic-testosterone to catabolic-cortisol ratio and welcome back the gains.
+What’s more, low carb intake (30% of calories coming from carbs) has been shown to decrease the free testosterone to cortisol ratio following intensive training in as short as three days.
+By throwing in higher carb days here and there, you’ll be able to raise the anabolic-testosterone to catabolic-cortisol ratio and welcome back the gains.5

-Carbohydrate over-feeding can also raise leptin levels – the ‘satiety hormone’ which becomes produced at the lower rate in response to shrunk fat-cells (fat loss).
-Obviously being less hungry for few days after a high carb day will help you to stick to your diet and keep losing the love handles.
+Carbohydrate over-feeding can also raise leptin levels – the ‘satiety hormone’ which is produced at the lower rate in response to shrunken fat-cells (fat loss).
+Obviously being less hungry for few days after a high carb day will help you to stick to your cut.6

 How to Carb Cycle? – Diet Guideline

-As previously mentioned there are no strict guidelines on how to carb cycle.
-Furthermore the terms “low”, “medium” and “high” carb are very subjective.
-Thus, for some 400g of carbs might be considered medium, whereas for others it might be sky-high, depending not only on body-weight but also the physical activity levels and basal metabolic rate.
+As previously mentioned, there are no strict guidelines on how to carb cycle.
+On top of this, the terms “low”, “medium” and “high” carb are very subjective.
+For some 400g of carbs might be considered medium, whereas for others it might be sky-high, depending not only on body-weight but also the physical activity levels and basal metabolic rate.

-The major thing to keep in mind is that the ratio of higher to lower carb days in a week need to be adjusted based on your goal.
-For example for fat-loss majority of the days should be low carb; for mass-gain majority of the days should be higher carb; and for maintenance ratio of higher to lower carb days should be roughly 50:50.
+The major thing to keep in mind is that the ratio of higher to lower carb days in a week needs to be adjusted based on your goal.
+For example, for fat-loss the majority of the days should be low carb; for mass-gain the majority of the days should be higher carb; and for maintenance ratio of higher to lower carb days should be roughly 50:50.

 Below you can find a table detailing my carb-cycling recommendations, which take into account a typical 4-day training split.